One of the most exciting phases of pregnancy is finding out the sex of your baby and...

 Pimples, zits, acne, blemishes, whiteheads, blackheads, large pores, whatever you want to call them, are a total nuisance, can be very painful, and are often embarassing.

 With all the challenges of pregnancy, no grown adult wants to also worry about acne suddently making its first reappearance since teenage years.

 No matter what the cause, pimples can prove a minor annoyance or a major frustration and embarrassment.
-And treatment is complicated by the fact that pregnant women want to avoid most medications (talk to your doctor) and are hesitant to use some over-the-counter acne treatments like benzoyl peroxide or salicytic acid.
+Getting rid of the issue is complicated by the fact that pregnant women want to avoid most medications (talk to your doctor) and are hesitant to use some typical acne treatments (like benzoyl peroxide or salicytic acid).

 Everything seemed to work for a little while, getting rid of acne or reducing its frequency, maybe for a few months.
 And the side effects were often pretty bad: dry flaking skin, redness and itching, increased susceptibility to sunburns, and tummy aches (for the oral antibiotics).
 Not that I had tons of acne all over my face, but maybe a painful cyst would crop up a few times a week and seemingly take forever to go away.
 I refused to use the harsher treatments like Accutane (isotretinoin), given its link to strong side effects and birth defects.